 It was clear to Peter that risk systems now exist with plenty of good choices.
 What is also clear is that businesses do not know how to use these tools effectively.
 He returned to become a consultant and practitioner: a tool user rather than a tool builder.

 He has spent the next six years as a consultant and executive for a large quantitative investment firm (First Quadrant), a diversified fund-of-funds group (Dorchester Capital), two large family offices with captive broker dealers and hedge funds (Strome Group and COR Capital).
 In every case he found that people have tools but do not know how to apply them.
 Numbers are cranked out and checked diligently but they have little impact on how the real risk decisions are made.
+This is not a ‘data’ issue per-se but how to create meaningful information from the data to impact investment decisions and risks.

 There are two reasons for this.
 First, the numbers are usually consultant-compliant check-box standards with no thoughtfulness as to how these are, or usually are not, relevant to the processes being managed.
 Secondly, there is no understanding of where risk management fits into the overall management process.
 It stops at “We have a risk report”.
 There is no consideration as to where the value-added is: better investments, more consistent portfolio alpha, more predictable return volatility, more balanced expectations with investors, more sustainable product development, etc.